 Upon presentation at the clinic, a full mental, physical and dental assessment shall be performed that includes a written plan for each identified problem noted in the history and physical exam.
 Any health problems identified must be addressed to the highest degree possible.
-Encounters for recipients under the age of 21 shall include all the aspects of a well-child screening visit unless:
+Encounters for recipients under the age of 21 should include all the aspects of a well-child screening visit unless:

-• The provider determines that the child's medical condition at the time of the visit contraindicates the well-child screening as inadvisable; or
+• Contraindicated by child's medical condition at the time the visit occurs; or